khalti/docs.khalti.com/content/checkout/android.md

 #### Requirements

-- Android 4.0 and above
+- Android 5.0 and above
 - AndroidX (as of v2.00.00)
 - Android Studio 3 and above

+#### Quick Note
+- We've dropped support of Android 4 since version `2.01.00`

 #### Configuration